suzmas/HappiestHr/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+This app will be similar to Yelp- but for finding Happy Hours.

+I'll be using:

-* Ruby version
+* Ruby version 2.4.0

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+* Rails version 5.0.1

+* Geocoder & Gmaps to locate happy hours near user designated locations

+* Devise & Omniauth for authentication

+* Cancancan & Rolify for authorization

+* Happy Hour search using textacular